bihealth/sodar-server/docs_manual/source/app_samplesheets_edit.rst

 right of each ontology term.

-Manual term entry is also possible by simply typing to the text boxes at the bottom of the current entries and clicking on the *Insert Ontology Term* button.
+Manual term entry is also possible by simply typing to the text boxes at the bottom of the current entries and clicking the :guilabel:`Insert Ontology Term` button.

-Changes to the cell's ontology terms will be saved upon clicking the *Update* button on the bottom right of the modal.
-You can also cancel any changes by clicking on the *Cancel* button.
+Changes to the cell's ontology terms will be saved upon clicking the :guilabel:`Update` button on the bottom right of the modal.
+You can also cancel any changes by clicking the :guilabel:`Cancel` button.

 The top right corner of the modal displays controls for copying and pasting ontology terms between cells.